It’s no secret that I love structure.

 It’s not the piece itself, it’s the basic structure of the piece, not tied to specifics, but the string in the sugar-water that brings the natural formation of crystals into a relationship that holds them together.

-Come to my FREE training “Structure IS Freedom” where I’ll explain WHAT my “Blueprints for Creativity” ARE and how ANYONE can use them.
-Join me LIVE on Sun.
-Feb.
-28, 2021 at 3:30 pm EST or watch the REPLAY later.
+You can also check out my FREE training “Structure IS Freedom”where I’ll explain WHAT my “Blueprints for Creativity” ARE and how ANYONE can use them.
 Sign up for that webinar here.

 I am new to improvising so I use the rhythm pattern of a song I know with basic chords.

 I am new to improvising so I use the rhythm pattern of a song I know with basic chords.
 I try to extrapolate from there,